 Norman Platnick, from New York’s American Museum of Natural History, explains, “If spiders disappeared, we would face famine.
 Spiders are primary controllers of insects.
 Without spiders, all of our crops would be consumed by those pests.”

-Basically bees pollinate our crops and the spiders then protect the crops in a natural way without the use of harsh pesticides that can kill both the bees and taint our food sources and the environment.
+Basically bees pollinate our crops and the spiders then protect the crops in a natural way from insects without the use of harsh pesticides that can kill both the bees and taint our food sources and the environment.
 Without the spiders, we can’t protect the bees from pesticides and we can’t protect our food crops from pests.

 Spiders also actually help in pollination as well as bees as they travel between plants.
 They aid in the decomposition of dead plants and animals by eating insects that prohibit the process of decomposition which helps to create fertile soil.
 Overall, spiders are hugely important to providing us with healthy and bountiful crops.